jonocodes/markua-js/README.md

-Markua-js is written in ES6 (The new version of ECMAScript) which means that to actually run it, we make use of [Babel](http://babeljs.io) for cross compiling down to ES5 so we con properly run it in almost all browsers, and through stable versions of [nodejs](http://nodejs.org).
+Markua-js is written in ES6 (The new version of ECMAScript) which means that to actually run it, we make use of [Babel](http://babeljs.io) for cross compiling down to ES5 so we can properly run it in almost all browsers, and through stable versions of [nodejs](http://nodejs.org).